 These are just a few of the many conditions that poor blood circulation due to vein problems can cause.

 Varicose veins are large, bulging vessels that look like cords beneath the skin.
-They can be purple, red, blue or pink.
-If you are experiencing pain, itching and/or aching in your leg(s), you may have varicose veins.
-This condition is hereditary, but it can also be caused by pregnancy, gender and/or spending a lot of time on your feet.
+They can be purple, red, blue, or pink.
+You may have varicose veins if you are experiencing pain, itching, and/or aching in your leg(s).
+This condition is hereditary, but it can also be caused by pregnancy, gender, and/or spending a lot of time on your feet.